 Advanced ceramics will allow the further development and exploration into technical skill, personal style, and aesthetic choice within the medium of clay.

-Ceramics one focuses on the development of skills within sculptural and functional pottery creations to allow students to familiarize themselves with the medium of clay.
+Ceramics I is a fall semester course.
+Ceramics I focuses on the development of skills within sculptural and functional pottery creations to allow students to familiarize themselves with the medium of clay.

-Ceramics two focuses on the unification of sculptural and functional pottery creations to allow students to pursue projects unique to his/her/their interests and art style.
+Ceramics II is a spring semester course that focuses on the unification of sculptural and functional pottery creations to allow students to pursue projects unique to their interests and art style.

 This course emphasizes the periodic table of elements, the formation of compounds, and reactions that occur to produce new substances.